-Observations: The claim transactions tested were processed according to the Company's policies and procedures, and the Company's initial contact with claimants was timely.
+Observations: The Company's initial contact with claimants on the claim transactions tested was timely.
 Based upon the results of testing, it appears that the Company's processes for making initial contact with claimants are functioning in accordance with its policies, procedures, and statutory requirements.
-However, it was noted that the Company does not have written claim handling policies and procedures.
+Eide noted that the Company does not have written claim handling policies and procedures.